General

 What is the information void in retail logistics?

 The information void is the gap between what retailers think they can see and what they actually control in their supply chain.
 Every handoff between warehouses, carriers, hubs, and last-mile fleets is an opportunity for data to break.
 When data breaks, shipments get delayed, claims pile up, and customer retention slides.
-Closing the information void requires moving from reactive tracking to proactive orchestration across the full shipment lifecycle.
+With just 6% of businesses reporting full supply chain visibility, the information void affects virtually the entire industry.
+Closing it requires moving from reactive tracking to proactive orchestration across the full shipment lifecycle.

 Anas is a product marketer at Locus who enjoys turning complex logistics problems into simple, clear stories.
 Outside of work, he’s usually unwinding with a book or catching a good movie or series.